jdeldre/SchwarzChristoffel.jl/docs/src/index.md

 ```
 ![](square.svg)

-or it could be a more complicated shape, like a NACA 4412 airfoil:
+or it could be a more complicated shape, like a NACA 4412 airfoil (assembled with
+  line segments between a finite number of points on its shape):
 ```@setup mapnaca
 using SchwarzChristoffel
 w = naca4(0.04,0.4,0.12;len=1)